gavinslim/nwhacks2019/README.md

 ### Challenges we ran into
  * Frame-rate and detection accuracy of the Cascade Network
- * Initial configuration of RPi with OpenCV and Raspbian Stretch
+ * Initial configuration of RPi with OpenCV and Raspbian Stretch.
+Ensured all libraries were installed and cross-checked with available documentations and tutorials
- * Optimizing processing speed of RPi when running detection algorithm
+ * Optimizing processing speed of RPi when running detection algorithm (WiP)

 ### Accomplishments that we're proud of
+ * Implementing Harr feature-based cascade classifier for face detection

 ### What we learned
+ * How cascade classifier works and harr feature-based classifier is generated
+ * How to implement OpenCV 3.0 using Python3 in Raspbian

 ### What's next for AdSight
+ * Optimize processing speed of RPi when running detection algorithm by implementing multi-threading (separate video capture and main thread)

 # Rough Details
 ### Software